 Although I'm giving away my age, I remember when he was shot.
 I was a little too young to understand the impact at the time.
 (I was far more interested in the boys than the politics of the day.)
 Today I can't watch his speech without tears rushing down my face.
 It disturbs me to think that a peaceful man who worked so hard for non-violence was killed in such a violent way.

-I find literature to be a valuable part of my teaching.
+Literature is a valuable part of my teaching.
 I've read many books about Dr. King, and they always keep the children engaged.
 He was clearly a powerful man.
-Here are some good ones: (Each image is a link to Amazon.)
+Here are some good ones: (Each is a link to Amazon.)

-Explore each image for a link to Amazon to learn more about that book!
+Explore each link to Amazon to learn more about that book!
 A video also grabs the attention of the children.
 Check out this one from Brain Pop.

 Although his speech is kind of long for the little ones, this is the last part of that famous speech, and it's worth showing at least part of it to the children.
-This video from Youtube is the last part of his speech, and I think the children will understand Dr. King's passion:
+I think the children will understand Dr. King's passion:

 Dr. King taught the world about peace.
 Here are some children's books that help with the concept of peace.